 FREE STUFF!!!
 The next thing to be very wary of, are mobile DJ companies that try to be a one stop shop for your event.
 If they are offering mobile DJ services which also include up-lighting, photography, wedding ceremony services, a photo booth, and videography, all at one great price.... run away.
 There is a mantra in the business world, you can't be everything to everyone.
 You also can't be great at everything.
 This is certainly true of wedding vendors.
 If your DJ is offering to run a photo booth, take your photos, and DJ all at the same time, do you think any of it will be great?
 Be very wary of free add-ons and upgrades or all in one service providers.

 Finally, we come to the thing that I find the most absurd.
 DJs all promise on their sites that they are the best DJ in the area, or they are the number one party DJ, but have you noticed the one thing missing from most all mobile DJs websites?
 Demos!
 You are hiring a DJ to mix music and make people dance.
 Why do companies that mix music for a living not have demos of their DJs at work on their websites?!
 When vetting a DJ, ask them if they have demos of their work.
 Listen to their demos!
 If they don't have a demo, ask them to make you one.
 Technology makes it easy, and any modern DJ can record a demo using laptop.
 In the modern world it has never been easier to reach an audience.
 DJs have services such as mixcloud and soundcloud to promote their mixes to the world for free, yet 90% of mobile DJs don't.
 Why?
 I don't know.
-Maybe they don't want an audience to enjoy their skills.
+Maybe they don't want an audience to enjoy their skills, or maybe they are just a programmer and not an actual performer or artist.

 --DJ Mitch Fortune is a 20 year career DJ and owner of Remix Weddings.
 Mitch has traveled the globe, and the country as a DJ.